-(a) A bank shall publish this disclosure along with the publication of its financial statements / results (i.e., typically quarterly or semi-annually), irrespective of whether the financial statements / results are audited.
+(a) A bank shall publish disclosure in a common template along with the publication of its financial statements / results (i.e., typically quarterly or half yearly), irrespective of whether the financial statements / results are audited.
 The NSFR information shall be calculated on a consolidated basis and presented in Indian rupee.

-(b) A bank shall either include these NSFR disclosures in its published financial reports or, at a minimum, provide a direct and prominent link to the complete disclosure on its websites or in publicly available regulatory reports.
+(b) A bank shall either include these NSFR disclosures in its published financial reports or, at a minimum, provide a direct and prominent link to the complete disclosure on its websites, or in publicly available regulatory reports.